vmanchik/Data-Lakes-and-Lakehouses-with-Spark-and-Azure-Databricks/README.md

 The diagram below represents a dimensional model specifically disigned to answer questions related to Divvy's business outcomes.

 ![The Dimensional model](dimensional_model.png)

+Please see python code for more details on on how the project steps were implemented.